mp40/CC6-API-Solo-Project/README.md

 A database of common “combini” beers found in Japanese convenience stores.

-It sores the following data:
+It stores the following data:

 * Name of beer, as string
 * ABV, as float